usmanmughal11/i2c-library/docs/frameworks/angular.md

 export class AppModule {}
 ```

-Now you can start using Shoelace components in your app!
+Now you can start using i2c-Library components in your app!

-?> Are you using Shoelace with Angular?
+?> Are you using i2c-Library with Angular?
 [Help us improve this page!](https://github.com/shoelace-style/shoelace/blob/next/docs/frameworks/angular.md)